NEWS & EVENTS with JAWA Off Road Campers

 Aggregated Trailer Mass (ATM) Rating on a Caravan

-This is the total allowable weight of the caravan when fully loaded and includes everything – the caravan’s weight (TARE weight), plus all fluids, accessories and luggage – when not coupled/hitched to your towing vehicle.
+This is the total allowable weight of the caravan when fully loaded and includes everything – the caravan’s weight (tare weight), plus all fluids, accessories and luggage – when not coupled/hitched to your towing vehicle.

 Caravan Gross Trailer Mass (GTM) Rating